ethernaught/find9/README.md

 > Implement OPT for EDNS

-> Finish IXFR and AXFR (TCP Only)
+> Finish AXFR and IXFR (TCP Only)

 > Implement DNS not just NS (IE config option for fallback / recursive)

 > Calculate serial for SOA records

-> Max answers isnt functioning as it should, it only limits to max of specific type
+> Max answers isn't functioning as it should, it only limits to max of specific type

 > ECDSA Curve P-256 with SHA-256 code for DS Records